apache/gravitino/docs/index.md

   how to manage fileset metadata.
 * [Manage messaging metadata using Gravitino](./manage-messaging-metadata-using-gravitino.md) to learn how to manage messaging metadata.
+* [Manage model metadata using Gravitino](./manage-model-metadata-using-gravitino.md) to learn how to manage model metadata.

 Also, you can find the complete REST API definition in [Gravitino Open API](./api/rest/gravitino-rest-api),